 Prior to his time at Clemson, he served as the head strength and conditioning coach and sports nutrition coordinator for Olympic sports at Marshall University (2003-06).
 Before heading to Marshall, Sanderson was a strength and conditioning intern at North Carolina, working with the men's basketball program (2002-03).

-Sanderson received both his bachelor's in communication (2001) and Master's in recreation and sport sciences (2002) from Ohio University.
-Sanderson's professional certifications include Certified Strength and Conditioning Specialists (NSCA); Strength and Conditioning Coach Certified (CSCC); Registered Strength and Conditioning Coaches (RSCC); Collegiate Strength and Conditioning Coaches Association (SCCC); United States Weightlifting Federation (USAW); Functional Movement Systems (FMS), Level 1 and Titleist Performance Institute Fitness Instructor Level 1 (TPI) and CPR/AED Certified (American Red Cross).
+Sanderson received both his bachelor's in communication (2001) and master's in recreation and sport sciences (2002) from Ohio University.
+Sanderson's professional certifications include Certified Strength and Conditioning Specialists (NSCA); Strength and Conditioning Coach Certified (CSCC); Registered Strength and Conditioning Coaches (NSCA); Collegiate Strength and Conditioning Coaches Association (SCCC); United States Weightlifting Level 1 Club Coach (USAW); Functional Movement Systems Level 1 (FMS); Titleist Performance Institute Fitness Instructor Level 1 (TPI) and CPR/AED Certified (American Red Cross).

 A native of Mansfield, Ohio, Sanderson played college basketball at Ohio State University (1997-99) and Ohio University (2000-02).
 Sanderson was the starting small forward on Ohio State's 1999 Final Four team.
 Overall, he started three out of his four years in college basketball.

-Sanderson remains in the Ohio State record book ranked 10th all-time in three-point field goal percentage in a single game.
-He also holds the freshmen record, along with Greg Oden, for most defensive rebounds in a single game and ranks third all-time in three-point field goals made by a freshman in a season.
+Sanderson remains in the Ohio State record book ranked 10th all-time in three point field goal percentage in a single game.
+He also holds the freshman record, along with Greg Oden, for most defensive rebounds in a single game and ranks third all-time in three point field goals made by a freshman in a season.

 Sanderson was a high school basketball standout at Lexington High School in Ohio.
 He was a four-year varsity starter and earned All-America honorable mention from USA Today as well as All-Ohio first team honors in 1997.